Yes. All of our local GP-led vaccination sites are fully accessible.

 People who are clinically extremely vulnerable (advised to shield during lockdowns) who need help to get to a local vaccination centre, may be able to get a free taxi.

-When you have booked your appointment, if you need help to get there, please call the Liverpool City Council COVID Advice Line on freephone 0800 169 3032.
+If you need help getting to an appointment, please call the Liverpool City Council COVID Advice Line on freephone 0800 169 3032 and select option 2.

 There is general information available in different languages, BSL, Easy Read and large print here:https://www.gov.uk/government/publications/covid-19-vaccination-guide-for-older-adults